HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 The primary purpose that both search engines and Search Engine Optimization serve is to give visibility to content that users need.
 Search engines extract features from pages to determine what the content is about.
 In that way, the two are symbiotic.
 The features extracted align with signals that indicate relevance and inform ranking.

 To understand what search engines are able to effectively extract, we have broken out the components of that content and examined the incidence rate of those features between the mobile and desktop contexts.
 We also reviewed the disparity between mobile and desktop content.
-The mobile and desktop disparity is especially valuable because Google has moved to [_mobile-first indexing_](https://developers.google.com/search/blog/2020/03/announcing-mobile-first-indexing-for) (MFI) for all new sites and, as of March of 2021, will move to a _mobile-only index_ wherein content that does not appear within the mobile context will not be evaluated for ranking.
+The mobile and desktop disparity is especially valuable because Google has moved to <a hreflang="en" href="https://developers.google.com/search/blog/2020/03/announcing-mobile-first-indexing-for">_mobile-first indexing_</a> (MFI) for all new sites and, as of March of 2021, will move to a _mobile-only index_ wherein content that does not appear within the mobile context will not be evaluated for ranking.

 #### Rendered versus non-rendered text content